 Hepatitis A is a vaccine-preventable, communicable disease of the liver caused by a virus.
 It is usually transmitted person-to-person through the fecal-oral route or consumption of contaminated food or water.

 The best way to prevent hepatitis A infection is to get vaccinated.
-As of August 7, 2018 approximately 80,000 people living in our region have been vaccinated by us and our community partners.
+As of October 9, 2018 more than 82,100 people living in our region have been vaccinated by us and our community partners.